-- 1. Press the A to D CAM key corresponding to the memory block (1 to 4) on which you want to record the material. - 2.
-Start the recording on the camera by pressing RECORD on the remote controlling the hypermotion camera.
-The material starts recording in loop mode on a memory block. - If this is the first use of the RECORD key, all memory blocks are erased and the recording starts on the first one. - Otherwise, the recording starts on the currently selected memory block if this is a subsequent use of the key. - If no block is selected, the recording starts on the first available block. - 3.
+- 1. Press the A to D CAM key corresponding to the memory block (1 to 4) on which you want to record the material. - Start the recording on the camera by pressing RECORD on the Remote Panel controlling the hypermotion camera.
+The material starts recording in loop mode on a memory block. - If you press RECORD for the first time after selecting the requested block number, all memory blocks are erased and the recording starts on the first one. - If you press RECORD subsequently and a block is selected, the recording starts on the currently selected memory block. - If you press RECORD subsequently but no block is selected, the recording starts on the first available block. - 3.
 Press TAKE to stop recording on the current block and start recording on the first free block, if available. - 4.
 Stop the recording in one of the following ways: - Press Last cue to position the camera and cue to the first recorded frame of the block. - Jog the dial to position the camera on the requested image. - Select another block, to load the first frame recorded on this block in play mode. - 5.
 Press PLAY to start the playback.